MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

     public sealed class FaceSentimentAnalyzerDescriptor : ISkillDescriptor
     {
         ...
+    }
     ```

-    1.2.
-First create two member variables that will hold the description of the inputs and outputs required by the skill.
+2. Create two member variables that will hold the descriptions of the inputs and outputs required by the skill.
 Then, in the descriptor's constructor, fill them accordingly with input and output feature descriptors and assign values to all the properties exposed in the base interface that describe your skill.

     ```csharp
     ...
     // Member variables to hold input and output descriptions private List<ISkillFeatureDescriptor> m_inputSkillDesc;
     private List<ISkillFeatureDescriptor> m_outputSkillDesc;